XOR-LIFE/node-production/README.md

-## This Section Is Yet To Be completed with serving static files, proxying multiple node applications and adding security tags....
+## This Section Is Yet To Be completed with serving static files and adding security tags ...

 ----------------------------------------------------------------------------------------